uhlmanngroup/MorphoDynamicsPipe/README.md

 e.g. `project2/1_data/` , `project2/run_exmaple.smk` and `project2/scripts`.
 Then at the command line, navigate to the project2 folder and run the snakemake command as above.

+Parameters can be changed in the python files themselves.

 ## Results

 Segmentation and tracking results can be viewed in napari (installed with the conda environment) from folder `5_tracking_images_outlines/`.